JoyZadan/paleo-recipes/README.md

 * Clean and themed presentation of recipe details
 * Intuitive App navigation
 * Fresh-looking, appetising and themed use of images across the App
+* Full CRUD functionality
 * Use of Defensive Programming to Safeguard Logged In Users (Members and Superadmin) about any unintended result of their actions
+* Robust error handling provide information as well as a much better user experience for any user who may encounter errors when using the Application

 ## Structure
 ### Topology Diagrams